Stein's method for functions of multivariate normal random variables: Introduction

-By recognising the left-hand side of the Stein equation (\ref{normal equation}), \cite{barbour2} and \cite{gotze} extended Stein's method for normal approximation to the multivariate normal distribution.
-A generalisation of (\ref{normal equation}) to the multivariate normal distribution with mean $\mathbf{0}$ and covariance matrix $\Sigma$ (see \cite{goldstein1}) is given by
+By recognising the left-hand side of the Stein equation (\ref{normal equation}) as the generator of an Ornstein-Uhlenbeck process, \cite{barbour2} and \cite{gotze} extended Stein's method for normal approximation to the multivariate normal distribution.
+A generalisation of (\ref{normal equation}) to the multivariate normal distribution $\mathrm{MVN}(\mathbf{0},\Sigma)$ with mean $\mathbf{0}\in\mathbb{R}^d$ and covariance matrix $\Sigma\in\mathbb{R}^{d\times d}$ (see \cite{goldstein1}) is given by

 where $\mathbf{Z}$ denotes a random vector having standard multivariate normal distribution of dimension $d$.
-The solution of (\ref{mvn145}) is given by
+If $h:\mathbb{R}^d\rightarrow\mathbb{R}$ is Lipschitz, then a solution to (\ref{mvn145}) exists and is given by